JieC2023/js-specialty-cakes/README.md

 ## :scream: Bugs to fix :poop:
-- When the page shrinks less than 600px wide, the hamburger icon appears.
-If the hambruger icon is clicked, the navigation bar will apear while the logo dispears.
-This is how it was designed to be like this.
-However, if the page is enlarged greater than 600px wide.
-There will be two navigation bars.
+- When the page width shrinks to less than 600px, the navigation bar becomes responsive, disappearing and displaying a hamburger icon instead.
+If the hamburger icon is clicked, the navigation bar will reappear, while the cake logo disappears, as designed.
+However, if the page width is then increased beyond 600px, two navigation bars will be displayed.

 -